Carbon-Knight/Front-End/README.md

    - You will be redirected back to the carbon footprint calculator
 1. Added car will be visible within the car selection drop down

+### Resources

+The resources page offers the user more information about carbon footprints and what can be done to reduce them.
+These are links to extermal pages that offer information and resources to a curious user.
+This page is accessible to a regular visitor as well as a logged in user.

+### Next Time

+Visit our [Project Board](https://github.com/orgs/Carbon-Knight/projects/1) to see other features and issues that we would have liked to work on.

 <!-- GETTING STARTED -->
 ## Getting Started